-Mendeleev discovered the periodic table (or Periodic System, as he called it) while attempting to organise the elements February of 1869.
-He did so by writing the properties of the elements of pieces of cards and arranging and rearranging them until he realised that by arranging them in order of increasing atom weight, certain types of element regularly occurred.
+Mendeleev discovered the periodic table (or Periodic System, as he called it) while attempting to organise the elements in February of 1869.
+He did so by writing the properties of the elements on pieces of card and arranging and rearranging them until he realised that, by putting them in order of increasing atomic weight, certain types of element regularly occurred.
 For example, a reactive non-metal was directly followed by a very reactive light metal and then a less reactive light metal.
 Initially, the table had similar elements in horizontal rows, but he soon changed them to fit in vertical columns, as we see today.

 It wasn’t until 1913, six years after Mendeleev’s death that the final piece of the puzzle fell into place.
 The periodic table was arranged by atomic mass, and this nearly always gives the same order as the atomic number.
 However, there were some exceptions (like iodine and tellurium, see above), which didn’t work.
 Mendeleev had seen that they needed to be swapped around, but it was Moseley that finally determined why.